Public Ticket Portal

 • See the token-resolved recipient email in the reply form (read-only)

-• See the Discord reporter name instead of the synthetic fallback email when the ticket was created from Discord
+• See the Discord or Slack reporter name instead of the synthetic fallback email when the ticket was created from a workspace sign-in

 • Long message text (including long URLs/tokens) wraps inside the chat bubble